DougHaber/pitfall-agent-javatari/README.md

 Occasionally when loading a saved run things will be slightly out of sync, and so the instructions that previously worked will fail.
 It isn't yet clear what causes this.
 Input is injected the same way at the same CPU cycle, so this should not be possible.
 There must either be a bug or an incorrect assumption over how things work.

-Often times this can be remedied be reloading and trying again.
+Often times this can be remedied by reloading and trying again.

 * [Issue Tracking](https://github.com/DougHaber/pitfall-agent-javatari/issues/1)